-Since many rugs don't include specific fabric content or the tag may have been long lost, it is important that they be washed separately from other laundry the first time you clean them.
-The rug may be inexpensively made and use a dye that is not color stable.
-Of course if you have two or three rugs that are exactly the same, they can be washed together.
+Many rug labels don't include specific fabric content information.
+If you're not sure your rug is really colorfast or washer safe, it is important to wash it separately from other laundry the first time you clean it.
+Of course, if you have two or three rugs that are exactly the same, they can be washed together.

-You can test for color-fastness by rubbing the rug with a clean, damp white rag or wet a cotton swab and rub it onto the fibers of the rug.
+Step One: Test for Colorfastness.
+You can test for color-fastness by rubbing the rug with a clean, damp white rag or by wetting a cotton swab and rubbing it onto the fibers of the rug.
 If color transfers to the rag or swab, there will be dye bleeding.

 If you have a front load or top load high-efficiency washer, loading the rugs into the washer is simple.
 Add your detergent and toss in the rugs.
-Since these washers do not have a central agitator, balancing the load is more simple.
 Try to wash two rugs together or add some towels for best results during the high spin cycle.

 For standard top load washers, the load should be balanced around the center agitator.
 An unbalanced load can cause wild gyrations and even harm your machine.
-(Learn how to balance a washer here) If you don't have enough rugs, wash tennis shoes, towels or rags to balance.
+If you don't have enough rugs, wash tennis shoes, towels or rags to balance.

 If you have a number of similar rugs to wash, you may want to head to the local laundromat and use one of their larger commercial washers.
 You'll save time and water by washing all the rugs at once.

-If the rug is terribly wrinkled, it can be tumbled in a clothes dryer using the air only cycle.
-NO HEAT!
-Or, you can use an iron to smooth the rug but that should be avoided on rubber-backed rugs.
+If the rug is terribly wrinkled, it can be tumbled in a clothes dryer using the air only cycle with no heat.
+You can use an iron to smooth the rug but that should be avoided on rubber-backed rugs.

 What About Dry Clean Only Area Rugs

 If the label states "dry clean only", call a professional.
 Most of these rugs have backings that will fall apart if exposed to too much moisture.
 You can, however, spot clean stains using a carpet stain remover or following the tips for removing specific stains from carpet.